-MINIMAL: A single male or female Betta in a 5 gallon tank or bigger.
-A heater and sponge filter connected to an air pump are recommended.
-NO BOWLS!
+MINIMAL: A single male or female Betta requires at least a 5-gallon tank at the minimum.
+We recommend a heater and sponge filter connected to an air pump to improve their quality of life.

-When you tank cycles, you are simply forcing it to undergo the nitrogen cycle which can last anywhere between 2 weeks to a month.
-During this time beneficial bacteria will grow to the point in which it will start eating harmful ammonia and nitrites as quickly as they produce.
+When you tank cycles, you force it to undergo the nitrogen cycle.
+During this time, beneficial bacteria will grow to the point where they will start eating harmful ammonia and nitrites as quickly as they produce.

-It is best recommended to purchase an aquarium test kit so you can check the ammonia, nitrites, nitrates, and pH levels to make sure everything is according to recommendations before adding any fish.
+At this point, you can buy an aquarium test kit to check ammonia, nitrites, nitrates, and pH levels to make sure everything is according to recommendations before adding any fish.

 Smell and Taste

-The taste buds of bettas are actually found on their mouth, lips and fins.
+The taste buds of bettas are found on their mouth, lips, and fins.
 Just like humans, they usually inhale by nostrils.
-These senses actually help them to react more to the chemicals in the water.
+These senses help them to react more to the chemicals in the water.
 The chemicals allow them to know where to find the food around.
-This is also especially if there is a coming predator.
+This is also, especially if there is a coming predator.
 Nevertheless, bettas could already get a sense if the chemicals are already nearby.

 The ears of bettas are pretty much simple.
-They are consisted of an inner chamber.
-The betta fishes actually hear by means of listening to the vibrations in the water.
+They consist of an inner chamber.
+The betta fishes hear using listening to the vibrations in the water.
 As per these vibrations, these usually enter the so-called sensory mechanism found in the chamber.
 And then, the swim bladder will help the inner ear of the bettas by heightening and distinguishing sounds.

 Bettas are insectivores and require a balanced diet high on protein.
 Omega One, Mosquito Larva, and New Life Spectrum pellets are great choices.
 When feeding exclusively dried foods to your Bettas please remember to fast your Bettas once a week for their digestive system to catch up.
 Live foods such as Daphnia, bloodworms, etc… would be great additions as well!

 Bettas also have a reputation for being picky eaters.
 So try different brands and a variety of foods and eventually, your fish will eat.
 Don’t be alarmed if the betta spits out its food.
-Soaking their food in Garlic Guard prior to feeding could potentially help as well.
+Soaking their food in Garlic Guard before feeding could potentially help as well.

 Lighting & Plant Ornaments